vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 Yes.
 You need to do this if you intend to use Cross-vCenter vMotion to move encrypted VMs between clusters.
 Ensure that each key provider is named identically.

-### What happens if the KMS is unavailable?

-ESX will boot but encrypted vSAN datastores will not be accessible, and encrypted VMs will not be able to be unlocked.
-There will be prominent warnings in the vCenter UI.

 ### How many keys will my environment store in the KMS?

 This is a common question for environments with KMSes licensed per key.
 There will be one Key Encryption Key (KEK) stored in the KMS for each object that is encrypted, so: